lrotermund/blog/content/posts/make-go-tests-more-robust-by-fuzzy-testing.md

 ok      github.com/lrotermund/quicktesting/pkg/transactions   0.001s
 ```

-My assumption now could be that my function works the way I want it to and maybe I use the function
+My assumption now would be that my function works the way I want it to and maybe I use the function
 in my code only with the tested values.
-Should I now be so convinced of my package that I make it
-available to others, the probability is very high that someone uses the function with other
-parameters and something fails.
+If such weakly/ statically tested packages are now shared,
+the new consumers may run into problems.

 The function doesn't necessarily have to fail when it's used by others, often it's enough if project
 requirements change or code is changed in the course of refactoring, resulting in new cases not yet